 - 1. Enrolled students who wish to take courses at other institutions must first secure the approval from the Registrar's Office. - 2.
-Only courses not being offered as part of this College's regular/current offerings will be considered for approval in any given semester. - No more than one course will be approved in any given semester, and no more than four will be approved for any summer request with a maximum of two courses in any particular summer session.

-- Approval will be granted only to students who are in good academic standing at King's at the time of the request. - Courses completed at other institutions, but not approved in advance, will not be accepted in transfer.
+Only courses not being offered as part of this College's regular/current offerings will be considered for approval in any given semester. - 3.
+No more than one course will be approved in any given semester, and no more than two will be approved for any summer request. - 4.
+Approval will be granted only to students who are in good academic standing at King's at the time of the request. - 5.
+Courses completed at other institutions, but not approved in advance, will not be accepted in transfer.